top of page

 Sadly, the important native history that did not fit the known written history was forbidden, ignored, and eventually forgotten.
 I, however, was very fortunate to spend time with an old Indigenous shaman, named Willie, from the local tribe.
 He told me the stories that were handed down to him which he could not tell others because he was laughed at and not taken seriously by historians or the younger generations.
 The history behind the mountain and its clay starts from the time of the people from the beginning of time, and extends to a time just after colonization.

-When I was very young, about eight years old, I was told a local story about a ceremony on top of a volcano, practiced by the Native tribe who resided at Sarita.
+When I was very young, about eight years old, I was told a local story about a ceremony on top of a volcano, practiced by the native tribes who resided at Sarita.
 The story goes: They would paint themselves in gold and dance around the crater of a volcano behind Sarita lake.

 After I found the old mine in 1985, as mentioned previously, I realized I was onto something and read a legend called The Cave Called Koa-swilth which was written in a book by Bruce Scott, titled Barkley Sound: A History of the Pacific Rim National Park Area.